Phycoerythrobilin:ferredoxin oxidoreductase

-Thus, the two substrates of this enzyme are (3Z)-phycoerythrobilin and oxidized ferredoxin, whereas its two products are 15,16-dihydrobiliverdin and reduced ferredoxin.
+The two substrates of this enzyme are 15,16-dihydrobiliverdin and reduced ferredoxin.
+Its products are (3Z)-phycoerythrobilin and oxidized ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is (3Z)-phycoerythrobilin:ferredoxin oxidoreductase.
 This enzyme is also called PebB.
 This enzyme participates in porphyrin and chlorophyll metabolism.